Andy Matthews - Architect - Andy Matthews Studio

 What is your approach to firm/team growth?

 I can't do it all on my own and really everything is about the team.
-Unless the team is really, really good, we can't deliver on anything that I want to do.
+Unless the team is really good, we can't deliver on anything that I want to do.
 Coming to realize that I needed admin support has literally been life-changing.

 I think we're at a nice scale.
 We do need a few more people to give people a bit more breathing room because it's quite intense.
 We're all on top of each other, and obviously, we're trying to do a lot and set up systems and grow the business and so on.